bicciatolab/SpaceTrooper/README.md

 ## Requirements

-On te other hand, if you want to install the package from Github, it could be unstable and R version must be at least 4.4.0.
+On the other hand, if you want to install the package from Github, it could be unstable and R version must be at least 4.4.0.

 We always suggest to use the latest version of the package present on the official Release of Bioconductor.

-## Installation

-If you want a not stable version of the package you can use:

 `BiocManager::install("drighelli/SpaceTrooper", ref="devel")`